infiniflow/ragflow/api/http_api.md

 ### Response

-The successful response includes a JSON object like the following:
+The successful response includes a text object like the following:

 ```text
 test_2.